Editor’s note: The article has been updated with comments from speakers at the rally.

 Under one measure, all law enforcement officers would be barred from wearing masks or using unmarked vehicles in the city, with exceptions for undercover work, SWAT teams and medical needs.
 ICE agents would be prohibited from using city-owned properties as staging areas for immigration raids and from entering city buildings including libraries and shelters without a judicial warrant.

-The measures were authored by Councilmember Kendra Brooks of the Working Families Party and Councilmember Rue Landau, a Democrat.
-They partly mirror legislation in towns like Allentown and Reading, which passed a non-cooperation ordinance in October, as well as similar policies in effect in other sanctuary cities across the country.
+The measures partly mirror legislation in towns like Allentown and Reading, which passed a non-cooperation ordinance in October, as well as similar policies in effect in other sanctuary cities across the country.

 Contrasting approaches to ICE

-Social media buzzed last week with a report that an ICE surge is coming to Philadelphia soon, drawing defiant responses from commenters, but the rumor so far appears to be unfounded.
+Social media has also been buzzing with claims that an ICE surge is coming to Philadelphia soon, drawing defiant responses from commenters.
+While that rumor so far appears to be unfounded, ICE has ramped up detentions in the city over the past year, as it has across the country .

 Brooks and Landau, members of City Council’s progressive wing, are among those who have repeatedly raised alarms about ICE.
 Since last summer, they have been sponsoring trainings on how bystanders should interact with immigration agents and how to help residents at risk of being detained.